-An exciting new study funded by the Medical Research Council has shown a significant increase in heart function in participants suffering from heart failure.
+An exciting study funded by the Medical Research Council has shown a significant increase in heart function in participants suffering from heart failure.

 More than 160 heart failure patients were involved in a 5-year trial at Leeds Teaching Hospitals where they were given either a 100µg vitamin D tablet or a placebo daily for a year.
 Researchers measured the impact of the vitamin D supplement on the ability of the patient’s hearts to pump blood properly around the body.